 5. Don’t Snub Convenience Store Dishes

 To Westerners, the concept of buying sushi from 7-Eleven is probably deeply unsettling.
 Don’t assume Korean convenience stores are the same, however.
 Freshly prepared food is commonplace in most of these stores.
-While it isn’t exactly restaurant quality, it will be tasty and save you money.
+While it isn’t exactly restaurant quality, it will be tasty and will help keep your food costs in Korea at a low.

 Speaking of cheap food you can buy in a convenience store, if you’re into the instant noodle scene, you may be overwhelmed by the selection here.
 Entire aisles of “ramyun” in countless flavors can be found in any store, and usually for between 1-2,000₩ ($0.87 – $1.75) each.